scipy-conference/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

    environment used to produce and analyze the data.
 Creating perfectly reproducible environments is difficult because of fundamental challenges in the software packaging domain, and understanding these problems is necessary to mitigate them.
-Focusing on the Python ecosystem and a univeral package manager called Pulp_, this paper explores various approaches to software packaging and distribution from the angle of reproducibility.
+Focusing on the Python ecosystem and a universal package manager called Pulp_, this paper explores various approaches to software packaging and distribution from the angle of reproducibility.